Buffett's Apple Buy A No-Brainer

 TABLE 4

-As per TABLE 1 above, Apple share repurchases have averaged 75.7% of net income over the past 4 years, with the lowest percentage in any year being 62.0% in 2013.
+As per TABLE 1 above, Apple share repurchases have averaged 75.7% of net income over the past four years, with the lowest percentage in any year being 62.0% in 2013.
 I will use whatever percentage of net income for my projections of share repurchases necessary to achieve a 10% return for each case in my first scenario.
 I will vary the percentage in other scenarios to demonstrate the capacity of Apple to grow EPS by means of share repurchases.

-P/E RATIO
+P/E Ratio

 Projections Of Berkshire Hathaway Returns On Its January 2017 Investment In 72M Apple Shares